ERP Selection Guide

 The goal of ERP vendors is to sell.
 They don’t care as much about setting realistic expectations regarding budget and timeline.
 If you want realistic expectations, you should benchmark against other projects similar to yours.

-Finding the best ERP consultant for ERP negotiations can be difficult.
-Look for one that will help you develop a negotiation strategy by asking which contract terms are most important to you.
-Then, they will create a negotiation workbook providing apples-to-apples comparisons between each system.
-The consultant will also conduct a long-term total cost of ownership analysis, including factors such as licensing structures and resource rates.
+Look for an ERP negotiation team that will help you develop a negotiation strategy by clarifying which contract terms are most important to you.
+These experts may create a negotiation workbook providing apples-to-apples comparisons between each system, and they may also conduct a long-term total cost of ownership analysis, including factors such as licensing structures and resource rates.

 12. Pause Before ERP Implementation